 Figure out how much you will need to cover your expenses.
 The loss of a spouse’s income contribution can drastically change your finances – and way of life.
 A post-divorce budget will let you know where you stand financially and help you stay within your new means.

 If your spouse handled the family finances, don’t panic.
 Creating a budget isn’t difficult or time-consuming.
 Simply list your income and expenses, add them both up, and see where you stand.
-If you have more income than expenses, you can breathe a sigh of relief.
-However, if your costs outweigh your income, you may need to consider cutting down on your expenses or looking for sources of additional income.
+If you have more income than expenses, you can sigh relief.
+However, if your costs outweigh your income, you may need to consider cutting down on your expenses or looking for additional income sources.

 12. Protect Your Financial Accounts